siborg/rclone_macos_usercontext/README.md

 # Use launchctl to mount remote storage with rclone on macos
-## In currently logged in uder context
+## In a currently logged in user context